Skip to content

 from ImpôtsDaoWithAdminDataInJsonFile import ImpôtsDaoWithAdminDataInJsonFile

-# We add the layer instances to the config
+# put the layer instances in the config

 config["dao"] = dao